wkaisertexas/HoosOnTask/docs/phase-1.md

 - Have you heard of existing GroupMe or Facebook communities set up for lost items?
 If so, have you used them?

  - "I've heard of them but honestly I've never used or joined them.
-I don't even fully understand how to find it or how the Groupme for lost items works"
+I don't even fully understand how to find it or how the GroupMe for lost items works"

 - What would be some of your pros and cons to using these kinds of groups?

  - "I think the pros are that it seems pretty direct.
 People kind of report stuff out of the goodness of their hearts, so that's nice.
 Also from what I've heard everyone is pretty truthful about their items.
 The cons, for me, is accessibility.
 I've never been in one of these groups and if you asked me to join right now, I wouldn't know how.
 It almost feels like you have to get the link from  a friend or someone already in the GroupMe to join"

-###

-Moral Value of Restitution
+### Moral Value of Restitution

 - If you returned an item to its owner, would this be a morally satisfying experience?
 If so, what amount of time investment seems reasonable to you?